abhip07/Machine-Learning/README.md

 # Machine-Learning
-This repository contains code for implementation of  Machine Learning Algorithms using popular datasets.
+This repository contains beginner friendly code for implementating of  Machine Learning Algorithms using popular datasets.